TakeScoop/terraform-cloud-workspace-action/README.md

 ### Backend Config

-This project supports arbitrary backend configuration.
-Any configuration passed via `backend_config` will be directly added to the workspcae configuration.
+This project supports any backend supported by the selected Terraform version.
+The backend is used to persist the state of the Terraform Cloud workspace itself and its related resources (e.g., variables, teams).
+You generally should not pass "remote" workspace configuration, since that creates a circular dependency.

 ```yml
 with: